Brigitte Boisselier: Conversion and new career

-In 1992, Boisselier converted to Raëlism, a UFO religion founded by the French journalist Claude Vorilhon, usually known as Raël, in 1973.
+In 1992, Boisselier converted to Raëlism, a UFO religion founded by the French journalist Claude Vorilhon, usually known as Raël.
 After attending a meeting at which Raël spoke, she felt strongly that he was completely honest and joined his movement.
-She had left her husband, alleging violent behavior, shortly before her conversion; afterwards, owing to her involvement with Raëlism, he gained sole custody of their youngest child.
+Shortly before her conversion, she left her husband, alleging violent behavior.
+Due to her increasing involvement with Raëlism, he gained sole custody of their youngest child soon afterwards.
 Boisselier believed that religious intolerance motivated a court to transfer the child's custody.
 Although her faith led to tension with her parents, her eldest child converted.
 In the 1990s, Raëlism was seen as dangerous and viewed with disdain in France, resulting in loss of employment for prominent members.
 The hostility was fueled in part by public concerns about new religious movements after deaths caused by the Order of the Solar Temple in Europe during the mid-1990s.

 Boisselier became the scientific director of Clonaid, an organization founded by Raël that sought to clone humans, in 1997.
 That year, Boisselier was interviewed by Le Monde about her role in Clonaid, and she lost her position with Air Liquide after the company learned of this.
 Air Liquide stated that her termination was due to her holding dual employment, and that she was strained by her Clonaid service.
 She filed a lawsuit against Air Liquide, arguing that she was the victim of religious discrimination.
 Her suit was successful: in 1999, she won a judgment of about US$30,000.

 After losing her job, Boisselier moved with her middle child, a son, to Quebec, where her eldest daughter was a student.
 Boisselier began to travel to discuss Clonaid, eventually becoming a high-profile speaker.
 Around that time, she reached the rank of Bishop within Raëlism.
 She was one of the 25 members closest to Raël and joined the group's Order of Angels, which promoted free love and femininity.
 She moved to the United States and began teaching at State University of New York at Plattsburgh for a short time before moving to Hamilton College in 2000 to teach chemistry.
 Her association with Clonaid was publicized in the U.S. in February 2001, and she resigned her academic position that May, although she had a three-year contract.
 She claimed she was initially popular at Hamilton College, but felt that she was disrespected after her association with Clonaid was publicized.